-Join us for a series of tutorials showcasing open resources from the Allen Cell Explorer.
-At these tutorials, learn how and why to integrate Allen Institute for Cell Science open cell lines and software tools into your research.
+Check out a series of tutorials showcasing open resources from the Allen Cell Explorer to learn how and why to integrate Allen Institute for Cell Science open cell lines and software tools into your research.
 Team members who worked on each resource will discuss the development process, use cases, and more.

 3D Cell Visualization Tools